Initial Public Offerings (IPO) vs Follow On Public Offer (FPO) | Share India Blog

 Investors may invest in two types of IPOs:

-1. Fixed Price Offering - In fixed price offering, the price of each share is fixed beforehand, and investors have to pay the exact amount upfront based on the quantity applied for.
+- Fixed Price Issue – In a fixed price issue, the price of each share is fixed beforehand, and investors have to pay the exact amount upfront based on the quantity applied for.

-1. Book Building Offering - In book building offering, the issuer declares a price band.
+- Book Building Issue – In book building issue, the issuer declares a price band.
 The final price is determined after gauging investor response within the band.

-When a company is first set up, it receives funding from investors, venture capitalists, along with a variety of corporations, and sometimes the government too.
-Once the company reaches an even larger state of expansion, and its fund dries out or becomes insufficient, this company then launches its IPO, goes public for the first time, and is then listed publicly on exchanges.
+When a company is first set up, it receives funding from investors, venture capitalists, a variety of corporations, and sometimes the government as well.
+Once the company reaches an even larger state of expansion, and its funds dry out or become insufficient, this company then launches its IPO, goes public for the first time, and is then listed publicly on exchanges.

-This means that the company will receive funding when one decides to invest in it but this also comes with a great deal of responsibility of running the company in a manner that is efficient.
+This means that the company will receive funding when one decides to invest in it but this also comes with a great deal of responsibility for running the company in an efficient manner.

 What is FPO?

-FPO is a follow up to the initial public offering.
-It is also known as a follow-on public offer which is the issuance of shares after the company has been listed on the stock exchange.
-In other words, an FPO is an additional issuance of shares while an IPO is simply the first issuance.
+FPO is a follow-up to the initial public offering.
+It is the issuance of shares after the company has been listed on the stock exchange.
+In other words, an FPO is an additional issuance of shares, while an IPO is simply the first issuance.

 An FPO is carried out with the goal to raise additional capital as well as reduce any existing debt that the company needs to pay off.